lab1092/blender-manual_ja/manual/lighting/lamps/lamp.rst

    These settings control what the lamp affects, as described in :doc:`What Light Affects </lighting/lights/what_light_affects>`.

 Falloff and Sphere
-   These settings control how the light of the :guilabel:`Lamp` decays with distance.
+   These settings control how the light of the *Lamp* decays with distance.
 See :doc:`Light Attenuation </lighting/lights/light_attenuation>` for details.

 Shadows